Homestead (Star Trek: Voyager): Plot

 Having been repeatedly driven from one planet to another, the Talaxians would prefer to stay and make the asteroid their permanent home but have no way to defend themselves against the miners' cooperative and no means for leaving if they wanted to.
 Neelix asks Tuvok to help the Talaxians but Tuvok declines because of the Federation's Prime Directive of noninterference; however, Tuvok remarks that Neelix could help the Talaxians himself as he is the most resourceful person Tuvok knows of.
 Neelix being the resourceful person he is, begins to devise a plan for the colony to defend themselves.
 Using the miners' existing shield technology, they plan to erect a defensive shield around the asteroid.
 They must act quickly as not to arouse suspicion.
 Neelix coordinates the shield placements by using his old shuttle which Voyager has had docked away.
 Neelix deflects bomb attacks from the miners, loses weapon control and attempts to ram the last mine.
-The Delta Flyer springs to aid Neelix and helps destroy the bomb.
+The Delta Flyer springs to aid Neelix and helps destroy the bomb using the loophole of aiding a friend in distress rather than the Talaxians.
 Together they fend off the miners' attacks.

 After the miners retreat, Neelix returns to Voyager.
 He is distressed that he must leave Dexa and her son, Brax, and his fellow Talaxians on the asteroid.
 After a bit of soul-searching, he decides that Voyager will be all right without him, and he joins the Talaxians on the asteroid.
 Voyager continues toward home, and Captain Janeway bestows on Neelix the title of Official Starfleet Ambassador to the Delta Quadrant.